Arnolily/Note/docs/Feature_Learning.md

    	This method requires an additional memory pool to store previous gradients or data.
 Occasionally, the model revisits the memory pool and attempts to "review" previous knowledge.

-## Some Imperfections Within These Techniques
+## Surprising performance of feature learning

 What attracts me to continual learning is its motivation—i.e., learning to understand.
 To prevent catastrophic forgetting, the ideal approach is to learn the general rules of data, without over-concentrating on minor details.
 Therefore, I believe feature learning is one of the paths to continual learning.